Salz97/RainbowConnection/README.md

 I used Java and Springboot to run my backend application using JPA to interact with my SQL database.
 I wrote my frontend with React JS.
+RainbowConnection is my backend code.
+Rainbow is my frontend code.